A randomized algorithm for simultaneously diagonalizing symmetric matrices by congruence: Implementation details

 where we used the symmetry of the involved factors in the last equality.
 Therefore, $X^TAX$ and $X^TBX$ commute, implying that there exists an orthogonal matrix $Q$ such that $Q^TX^TAXQ$ and $Q^TX^TBXQ$ are diagonal. \end{proof} Lemma~\ref{prop:diag_iff_sdc} implies for a regular symmetric pair that being SDC is equivalent to being \emph{diagonalizable} \cite[p.297]{StewartSun1990}.
 If all eigenvalues are simple then $X$ is uniquely determined up to column reordering and scaling.
 See also \cite[Theorem 2]{TensorDforSP} for a more detailed discussion on the conditions under which the generalized eigenvalue problem approach yields a unique $X$.
 This implies that the matrix $Q$ in Lemma~\ref{prop:diag_iff_sdc} (ii) can be chosen to be the identity matrix.
 In other words, solving the generalized eigenvalue problem

 directly gives the matrix $\tilde X$ that diagonalizes $(\tilde A(\mu), \tilde A(\theta))$ by congruence.
 In general, this does not hold and $Q$ can be computed by jointly diagonalizing the commuting symmetric matrices $\tilde X^T \tilde A(\mu) \tilde X$ and $\tilde X^T \tilde A(\theta) \tilde X$, using the algorithms from~\cite{hekressner2024randomized,Sutton23}.
 For none of the experiments reported in Section~\ref{sec:numerical_experiments}, this orthogonal joint diagonalization step was necessary.
 Additionally, generlized eigenvalues are generically distinct.
-Thus, we only use the generalized eigenvalue solver by LAPACK~\cite{LAPACK}, which is based on the QZ algorithm~\cite{kressner05,matrixcomputation}, to obtain $\tilde X$ from~\eqref{eq:gep} and keep the orthogonal joint diagonalization step optional.
+Thus, we only use the generalized eigenvalue solver {\tt dggev} by LAPACK~\cite{LAPACK}, which is based on the QZ algorithm~\cite{kressner05,matrixcomputation}, to obtain $\tilde X$ from~\eqref{eq:gep} and keep the orthogonal joint diagonalization step optional.
+As all the matrices are real, all possible complex eigenvalues and eigenvectors of \eqref{eq:gep} will appear in complex conjugated pairs.
+For a complex eigenvalue, {\tt dggev} returns the real and imaginary parts of the corresponding eigenvector.

 The success probability of Algorithm \ref{alg:RSDC} can be easily boosted by considering several independent random linear combinations and choosing the candidate that minimizes the off-diagonal error~\eqref{eq:off_diagonal_loss}.
 As~\eqref{eq:off_diagonal_loss} is not invariant under column scaling, it is necessary to normalize the columns of the returned transformation matrix before comparing the quality of different trials.